baleada/docs/src/prose/meta.md

 Configuration utilities' dependencies are chosen similarly, but with much less emphasis placed on bundle size.

-All Baleada tools ship with [`@babel/runtime`](https://www.npmjs.com/package/@babel/runtime) listed as a dependency, though not every tool actually imports anything from that package.

-If a tool has dependencies other than `@babel/runtime`, those dependencies are noted in the tool's documentation.

 :::
 ## Code transformation
 :::

-All JavaScript is transformed by [Babel](https://babeljs.io) to work in [browsers that support ES6 modules](https://caniuse.com/es6-module).
+All TypeScript is compiled to work in [browsers that support ES6 modules](https://caniuse.com/es6-module).

-Vue components are compiled down from Single File Components into plain JavaScript with render functions, then sent through the same Babel transformation.
+Vue components are either written as pure TypeScript render functions, or compiled down from Single File Components into render functions, then sent through the same TypeScript transformation.

 :::